Emergency section 8 housing choice vouchers.

 - Anyone that was displaced from another public housing unit.

 - Women (or men) as well as children fleeing domestic violence or abuse may be placed into a homeless shelter, then moved on an emergency basis into the Housing Choice Voucher section 8 program.

 - If someone has had a house destroyed by say a fire, floor, or natural disaster, they may be given priority too.
 But more than likely FEMA housing is used for them.

-Note, emergency housing choice voucher programs still take time to process.
-There are no guarantees from any PHA that someone will be given priority, no matter their background or situation.
-So, the applicant may not be given priority at all.
+Note, emergency housing choice voucher programs still take time to process for calendar year 2024.
+There are no guarantees from any PHA that someone will be given priority for an expedited income based apartment or home, no matter their background or situation.
+Not all applications are quickly approved.
+So the applicant may not be given priority at all for an emergency housing choice voucher.
 So, it will take a while to get any rent assistance from the section 8 program.

-If the tenant has an imminent crisis, such as maybe an eviction or pay or quit notice from their landlord, there are other resources available as well.
+If the tenant has an imminent crisis, such as maybe an eviction or pay or quit notice from their landlord, there are other resources available onlline or at a PJHA as well.
 Most of this form of financial aid is offered by charities, non-profits, or homeless prevention programs.
-For a list of programs that provide rent assistance in an emergency to qualified low to moderate income families that are in a crisis.
+For a list of both section 8 list vouchers with open lists near you as well as programs that provide rent assistance in an emergency to qualified low to moderate income families that are in a crisis.